nibi-lang/nibi/docs/LANGUAGE.md

 definitions this is not an issue, as functions are not evaluated until they are executed, but if any function is executed at the top-most level, and they attempt to access a yet-to-exist cell there will be a runtime error.

+## Module installation

+Modules can be anywhere within the nibi include directories, but a module isn't considered installed until it exists in NIBI_PATH/modules.